There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 - Add one cup of vinegar to two cups of water.

-- For a pleasant smell, add a couple of drops of essential oil (e.g. lemon).
+- For a clean, fresh scent, add a couple of drops of essential oil (e.g. lemon).

 - Mix all the ingredients together until the salt is dissolved.